Hogfeldt/dungeon-crawler/README.md

 If this fails, you should check your node and npm version-number (See Prerequisite).
 If this is not the problem, Sivert is a goof, and it is probably his fault.

+--------------Jest Test-----------

+Jest and Prerequisite's should be installed with npm install (see above) Source files should be in folder "src"
+Test files should be in folder "tests"

+To run tests use:
+#npm t

+To run tests with coverage:
+#npm run coverage